alecthomas/tuplespace/README.md

 		$ curl -X DELETE http://localhost:2619/tuplespaces/users/tuples
 		{"s":200,"d":{"age":20}}

+## Operations

+The following operations are supported:

+- `Read(match, timeout) -> Tuple` - Read a single tuple from the tuple space.
+- `ReadAll(match, timeout) -> []Tuple` - Read all matching tuples from the tuple space.
+- `Send(tuple, expires)` - Send a tuple.
+- `SendMany(tuples, expires)` - Send many tuples at once.
+- `SendWithAcknowledgement(tuple, expires)` - Send a tuple and wait for it to be processed.
+- `Take(match, timeout, reservationTimeout) -> Reservation`

+`TakeAll()` is not supported.
+To support such an operation would require server-server coordination, which is deliberately outside the scope of the server implementation.

 ## Features

 ### Reservations

 A reservation is effectively a two-phase commit, where a client maintains exclusive access to a tuple for the period of the reservation.
 The client can then mark the tuple as processed or cancelled, or it may time out.
 A tuple is returned to the space if it times out or is cancelled.

-## Operations

-The following extended tuplespace operations are supported:

-- `Send(tuple, timeout)` - Send a tuple into the tuplespace, with an optional timeout.
-- `SendMany(tuples, timeout)` - Send tuples into the tuplespace, with an optional timeout.
-- `Take(match, timeout) -> Tuple` - Take (read and remove) a tuple from the tuplespace, with an optional timeout.
-- `Read(match, timeout) -> Tuple` - Read a tuple from the tuplespace, with an optional timeout.
-- `TakeAll(match, timeout) -> []Tuple` - Take (read and remove) all tuples from the tuplespace, with an optional timeout.
-- `ReadAll(match, timeout) -> []Tuple` - Read all tuples from the tuplespace, with an optional timeout.
+No other clients may consume the tuple while it is reserved.

+All `Take()` operations are issued within a reservation.

+### Scalability

+The tuple space service can be scaled by simply adding nodes.
+Clients discover new server nodes by repeatedly reading tuples from a management space.

 ## Background